-2013), is stated in the Company's latest Annual Report.
+2013, and subsequently re-elected on 18 November 2015), is stated in the Company's latest Annual Report.
 Michael Tilley is an independent Non-Executive Director.

 2.6.
 Induction and Professional Development

 To ensure that Directors are equipped with the knowledge and information they need to discharge their responsibilities effectively and that individual and collective performance is regularly and fairly reviewed the Company has a programme for inducting new Directors.